iSLC/getenvas/README.md

 # Description
 Go lang utility to retrieve an environment variable as a certain value type or fall back to a default value if not set.

+# Logic

+### If an environment variable **doesn't** exists with the specified name then the result is:
+   1. The default/fall-back value that was specified.
+   2. A `nil` value as the error.

+**NOTE**: If you're using one of the `[type]Var` variants then:
+  1. The output variable gets assigned the default/fall-back value that was specified.
+  2. A `nil` value is returned as the error.

+### If an environment variable **does** exists with the specified name then the result is:
+  1. The current value of the environment variable converted to the requested type.
+  2. A `nil` value as the error (*unless. see conversion failure bellow*).

+**NOTE**: If you're using one of the `[type]Var` variants then:
+  1. The output variable gets assigned the current value of the environment variable converted to the requested type.
+  2. A `nil` value is returned as the error (*unless. see conversion failure bellow*).

+### If the requested value requires conversion to another type and a parsing error occurs then the result is:
+   1. The default/fall-back value that was specified.
+   2. The error that resulted during the conversion/parsing.

+**NOTE**: If you're using one of the `[type]Var` variants then:
+  1. The output variable gets assigned the default/fall-back value that was specified.
+  2. The error that resulted during the conversion/parsing is returned as the error.

+**NOTE** The string type does not require conversion and therefore it cannot yield an error.
+So it doesn't include one in the returned values.

 # Basic Example
 ```go
 package main